Wabash Railroad: Late 20th century

 In fall of 1960, the PRR agreed to a lease of the Wabash by the Norfolk and Western Railway.

-The PRR's Detroit, Toledo and Ironton Railroad assumed control of the Wabash's Ann Arbor on December 31, 1962.
+The PRR's Detroit, Toledo and Ironton Railroad assumed control of the Wabash's Ann Arbor Railroad on December 31, 1962.
 On October 16, 1964, the New York, Chicago and St. Louis Railroad (Nickel Plate Road) merged into the Norfolk and Western Railway, and the N&W leased the Wabash and Pittsburgh and West Virginia Railway.

 On March 31, 1970, the Pennsylvania Company exchanged its last Wabash shares for N&W common stock; that stock was later divested as a condition of the 1968 merger into Penn Central Transportation.
 Because it was only leased, as opposed to merged outright, the Wabash Railroad continued to trade its stock on the New York Stock Exchange.

 The N&W and the Southern Railway merged in 1982, although the Wabash continued to exist on paper.
 NS formally merged the Wabash into the N&W in November 1991.

 Major routes

 Windsor - Buffalo /Niagara Falls

-In 1897 the Wabash leases the eastern lines of the former Great Western Railway between Windsor and Buffalo, which was amalgamated with the Grand Trunk in 1882.
+In 1897, the Wabash leases the eastern lines of the former Great Western Railway between Windsor and Buffalo, which was amalgamated with the Grand Trunk in 1882.
 Charles M. Hays, president of the Grand Trunk and former president of the Wabash, secures a trackage rights agreement to give the Wabash operating rights in Canada.
 Its Canadian headquarters are located in St. Thomas because it is roughly equidistant between Detroit and Niagara Falls.